-Crimson Global Academy, an online high school created by Crimson Education, was breaking the norm when it came to online schooling.
+Crimson Global Academy (CGA), an online high school created by Crimson Education, was breaking the norm when it came to online schooling.
 Being one of the first in country and leading the world in a new learning experience also came with its challenges.
 As such, CGA Home was created to help alleviate the issues of a disorganised online experience for most students.
 Though it does much more now, take a journey through where it began.

 It didn't take long for a new hire like myself to learn what hoops our students have to jump through in order to join a class, submit an assignment, view class material, and watch recordings.
 To be fair, Crimson Global Academy had started just before the first COVID wave hit New Zealand – it was in a good position to start taking students and start teaching, but the array of tools students and teachers used daily created a disjointed and bothersome experience.